ome/omero-documentation/omero/sysadmins/public.rst

 Configuring OMERO.web
 ^^^^^^^^^^^^^^^^^^^^^

-Either your main OMERO.web server or an additional publication-only server will need to be specially configured to permit loginless access.
-This example uses a second, dedicated server.
+If you wish to have an automatically logged-in public user while still giving your existing OMERO users an unchanged user experience (i.e. not automatically logging them in as the public user), a dedicated, :doc:`separate web server <unix/install-web/web-deployment>` for servicing the public workflows can be added and configured to point at your existing OMERO.server.
+This is the workflow adopted here by adding a public OMERO.web at https://omero.lifesci.dundee.ac.uk, without changing the existing internal OMERO.web.

 #.
-Follow the steps in :ref:`public_user` above.
+Follow the steps in :ref:`public_user` above on the chosen OMERO.web.
 #.
-Configure the OMERO.web :ref:`filter on the public user <public.url_filter>` by setting
+Also configure :ref:`the filter on the public user <public.url_filter>`
-   :property:`omero.web.public.url_filter` to allow 'webclient' so that the full webclient is visible for the public user, and thus the Data tree with Projects and Datasets is also browsable, as well as the Tags tab and the full image viewer.
+   on the chosen OMERO.web by setting :property:`omero.web.public.url_filter` to allow 'webclient' so that the full webclient is visible for the public user, and thus the Data tree with Projects and Datasets is also browsable, as well as the Tags tab and the full image viewer.
-#.
-In order to have an automatically logged-in public user while still giving
-   your existing OMERO users an unchanged user experience (i.e. not automatically logging them in as the public user), a dedicated, :doc:`separate web server <unix/install-web/web-deployment>` for servicing the public workflows can be added and configured to point at your existing OMERO.server (in this case, the public user and the public URL filter need to be set on this separate OMERO.web installation).

 Data migration
 ^^^^^^^^^^^^^^